-Finnish central and local governments’ joint procurement can soon be tendered centrally under one roof.
-KL-Kuntahankinnat, a national municipal sector’s purchasing body owned by the Association of Finnish Local and Regional Authorities, and the government's central purchasing body Hansel will unite their efforts.
-The Association of Finnish Local and Regional Authorities will become a shareholder in Hansel Ltd with a 35% stake, the state’s ownership remaining at 65%.
+Finnish central and local governments’ joint procurement can now be tendered centrally under one roof.
+KL-Kuntahankinnat, a national municipal sector’s purchasing body owned by the Association of Finnish Local and Regional Authorities, and the government's central purchasing body Hansel have united their efforts.
+The Association of Finnish Local and Regional Authorities is now a shareholder in Hansel Ltd with a 35% stake, the state’s ownership remaining at 65%.

 The purpose of this new arrangement is to deliver better services and cost and process benefits across the whole public administration.
 It has been estimated that joint procurement can achieve more than 20 per cent savings compared to decentralised procurement.
 The aim is also to harmonise practices to make it easier for companies, both large and small, to participate in competitive tendering.

-The Government and the delegation of the Association of Finnish Local and Regional Authorities have approved the re-organisation and ownership arrangements.
-The new Hansel will start operations as of 1 September 2019.
-The staff of KL Kuntahankinnat will be transferred to the employment of Hansel with their existing terms and conditions.
+The new Hansel started its operations on 1 September 2019.
+The staff of KL-Kuntahankinnat were transferred to the employment of Hansel with their existing terms and conditions.

 Cooperation to deliver better public procurement